 Our research shows that almost half of us have experienced bullying at one point or another.
 Despite this being the case, when you are the one experiencing bullying it is often hard to identify the appropriate course of action to take, or the steps needed to address and alleviate the situation.
-As one of the leading anti-bullying charities, Ditch the Label are committed to helping you overcome bullying; with this in mind, we have compiled a short list of things you should avoid doing if you are being bullied.
+As a leading global youth charity, Ditch the Label is committed to helping you overcome bullying and all other issues that matter to you the most; with this, in mind, we have compiled a shortlist of things you should avoid doing if you are being bullied.

 1. Keep it to yourself

 When you’re going through a stressful or difficult situation, it can be hard to find perspective or see things with clarity.
-Bullying is something that affects the majority of people but worryingly, our research revealed that 45% of those who experience it, fail to report it through embarrassment, fear or a lack of faith in support systems.
+Bullying is something that affects the so many, but worryingly, our research revealed that 45% of those who experience it, fail to report it through embarrassment, fear or a lack of faith in support systems.
 If you are experiencing bullying it is incredibly important you go through the appropriate reporting channels; your first port of call should be confiding in a teacher/parent/guardian/learning mentor or another responsible adult.
-You can always contact Ditch the Label for tailored advice too.
+You can always join our support community for advice and support from our digital mentors.

-If somebody is exhibiting threatening behavior, giving out personal information or giving you the impression that your safety might be at risk, contact the police or an adult immediately.
+If somebody is exhibiting threatening behaviour, giving out your personal information or giving you the impression that your safety might be at risk, contact the police or an adult immediately.

 2. Blame yourself